wmo-im/iwxxm/README.md

 # Summary

-IWXXM includes XML/GML-based representations for products standardized in International Civil Aviation Organization (ICAO) Annex III and World Meteorological Organization (WMO) No.49, Vol II, such as METAR/SPECI, TAF, SIGMET, AIRMET, Tropical Cyclone Advisory, Volcanic Ash Advisory, Space Weather Advisory and WAFS Significant Weather Forecast.
+IWXXM includes XML/GML-based representations for products standardized in International Civil Aviation Organization (ICAO) Annex III and PANS-MET, such as METAR/SPECI, TAF, SIGMET, AIRMET, Tropical Cyclone Advisory, Volcanic Ash Advisory, Space Weather Advisory, WAFS Significant Weather Forecast, Volcano Observatory Notice for Aviation (VONA) and Quantitative Volcanic Ash (QVA) Concentration Information.
 IWXXM products are used for operational exchanges of meteorological information for use in aviation.

-Unlike the traditional forms of the ICAO Annex III / WMO No. 49 products (referred to as Traditional Alphanumeric Codes, or TAC), IWXXM is not intended to be directly used by pilots.
+Unlike the traditional forms of the ICAO Annex III / PANS-MET products (referred to as Traditional Alphanumeric Codes, or TAC), IWXXM is not intended to be directly used by pilots.
 IWXXM is designed to be consumed by software acting on behalf of pilots, such as display software.

 # Want to provide feedback or raise a question?